B0cz3k/llm_pdf_chatbot/README.md

 ---

 This is a simple ChatBot with RAG capabilities.
 It uses gemma-2b-it model under the hood.
-All the necessary packages are listed in the ${environment.yml}$ file. **You need ${Anaconda}$ to set up the environment.** To install all the neccesary packages just type:
+All the necessary packages are listed in the **environment.yml** file. **You need [Anaconda](https://www.anaconda.com/) to set up the environment.** To install all the neccesary packages just type:

 **conda env create -f environment.yml**